 The East Coast is getting dumped on with 30 inches of snow.
 For parents, this can mean big headaches, but for kids it means one thing: SNOW DAY!
 And what better way to spend it than with a movie marathon?
 So light that fire and grab those steaming mugs of hot cocoa, here are the best snow day movies for kids!

-Streaming on Netflix right now: The Journey Home, Ice Age: The Meltdown, Snow Buddies, Penguins of Madagascar, Snow Queen, Snow Days with Thomas the Train, Bob the Builder: Snowed Under, The Fabulous Ice Age (ice skating movie), Nature: Penguin Post Office, and Heidi (animated series).
+Streaming on Netflix right now: Snow Buddies, Penguins: Spy in the Huddle, Snow Day, Snow Time!, Bob the Builder: Snowed Under, The Fabulous Ice Age (ice skating movie).
+Happy Feet and Gremlins streaming on Amazon Prime.

 As the snow blows white on the mountain tonight, I can’t think of a more perfect movie for a snow day than Frozen.
 Yes, you’ve seen it a thousand times if you have a girl age eight or under, but the frightful weather outside makes this instant classic worth sitting through one more time with your little princess.
 My full review here.